 Why We Chose ThisThe Command Digital is a rugged survival watch that’s affordable for most adventurers out there (even those on a tighter budget).
 It is lightweight and reliable and offers several basic functions like alarms, timer, date & time, and more.
 While it’s not the most advanced or visually appealing watch, it does a fantastic job outdoors and holds its own in front of the elements.

 Survival Watch Design

-In a survival wrist watch, the design is not the most important feature.
-After all, when you’re lost in the wilderness, you don’t care if your watch fits the outfit or it has an elegant vibe to it.
+In a survival wristwatch, the design is not the most important feature.
+After all, when you’re lost in the wilderness, you don’t care if your watch fits the outfit or if it has an elegant vibe to it.

 But, in this case, the design makes reference to the overall ruggedness of the watch and its build.
 While anyone with a bit of imagination and field experience can use an analog watch to navigate by the position of the sun, only someone with a survival watch can use it to chart detailed courses using a map.

 As such, your timepiece should be resistant to the elements, various shocks, scratches, and needs to provide an easy to understand interface.

 Most watches designed for tactical use and outdoor adventures are made from element-resistant materials.
 This usually means a reinforced polycarbonate case, stainless steel back, and a rubber or silicone strap.